GGonnerman/CS4550_Compiler/README.md

 - `doc/refactored-grammer.txt`: The klein grammar with specific refactoring to make generating first/follow sets easier.
 All changes are described with comments
 - `doc/first-and-follow-sets.md`: A listing of all first and follow sets displayed in seperate markdown tables
 - `doc/ast-nodes.txt`: A listing of all ast nodes created for the klein language
+- `doc/all-semantic-error-log.txt`: The output of running the semantic error checker against the semantic-error.kln program

 #### Project Files